Heavy infantry: Middle Ages

 The Swiss reinvented heavy infantry during the Late Middle Ages to counter heavy cavalry.
 Swiss pikeman militia formations resembled ancient Greek warfare and hoplite forces.
 Despite similarities with Greek phalanx formation, the Swiss showed more offensive posture during battles.
 The Swiss soldiers wore only steel caps and breastplates for protection.
 They were armed with halberds, which allowed footmen to pull cavalry soldiers from their mounts.
 The Swiss used drums to control formations.
-One additional factor that lessened heavy cavalry's role on the battlefield, despite innovations such as stirrup, were the inventions of longbow and crossbow after the eleventh century.
+One additional factor that lessened heavy cavalry's role on the battlefield, despite innovations such as the stirrup, were the inventions of the longbow and the crossbow after the eleventh century.
 However, the Swiss did not manage to form an effective counter to heavy cavalry until the mid-fourteenth century.
 By the late fourteenth century the Swiss tactics started to dominate warfare.
 German, French and Spanish militaries incorporated Swiss mercenaries and adopted their heavy infantry tactics.
 The Swiss innovations continued to influence early Renaissance period.